Timeline Eleventh Century 1000-1099

 1091 The Norman conquest of

-Saracen-held Sicily provided access to Arabic manuscripts that showed a
+Saracen-held Sicily provided access to Arabic manuscripts that

 (I&I, Penzias, p.47)